soler2000/RevCam/README.md

 After reloading the service (or rebooting) `nmcli general permissions` should list `yes` for the `org.freedesktop.NetworkManager.*` capabilities and RevCam's hotspot toggle will succeed.

+### Hotspot hostname and development-mode rollback

+When the RevCam hotspot is enabled the server now advertises itself over mDNS as `motion.local`, so iOS devices can simply browse to [`http://motion.local:9000/`](http://motion.local:9000/) without looking up the hotspot's IP address.
+If development mode is enabled for the hotspot, RevCam waits up to 120 seconds for the access point to become fully active before rolling back to the previous Wi-Fi profile, giving clients more time to join the new network.

 ### Copy-paste bootstrap script (development machines)